 The Group bases its impairment calculation on detailed budgets and forecast calculations, which are prepared separately for each of the Group's CGUs to which the individual assets are allocated.
-These budgets and forecast calculations generally cover a period of seven to ten years.
-A long-term growth rate is calculated and applied to project future cash flows after the tenth year where appropriate.
+These budgets and forecast calculations generally cover a period of five to ten years.
+For goodwill and trademark impairment review, a long-term growth rate is considered and applied to project future cash flows after the fifth year where appropriate.
 Impairment losses are recognized in the statement of profit or loss in expense categories consistent with the function of the impaired asset.

-For assets excluding goodwill, an assessment is made at each reporting date to determine whether there is an indication that previously recognized impairment losses no longer exist or have decreased.
-If such indication exists, the Group estimates the asset's or CGU's recoverable amount.
 A previously recognized impairment loss is reversed only if there has been a change in the assumptions used to determine the asset's recoverable amount since the last impairment loss was recognized.
 The reversal is limited so that the carrying amount of the asset does not exceed its recoverable amount, nor exceed the carrying amount that would have been determined, net of depreciation, had no impairment loss been recognized for the asset in prior years.
 Such reversal is recognized in the statement of profit or loss.